ssawchenko/jekyllblog/_posts/2013-09-05-Disable-Softkeyboard.md

 ```

 ### One solution
 The most strightfoward solution I have found is to manually give focus to a non-input object.
-We do this by
+We do this by:

 1. Enabling focus on the desired object via `android:focusable` and `android:focusableInTouchMode="true"`
 1. Requesting focus on the desired object with `<requestFocus />`